 If you want to be a master of Linux, then it’s also important to get known all about command line structure.
 After being expertized in Linux command line, you will be able to perform the powerful job with just a few keystrokes.
 All the above mentioned Linux commands cheat sheet will help you to remember useful Linux commands despite being a beginner or expert.

 I hope you like this article.
-This list is an evergreen collection, and I will be adding more Linux cheat sheets in future.
-If you want me to include any best Linux commands cheat sheet here, please send me the file through “contact me” link.
+This list is an evergreen collection, and I will be adding more Linux cheat sheets in the future.
+If you want me to include any best Linux commands cheat sheet here, please send me the file through the “contact me” link.

 Note: I don’t own any cheat sheet.
 I have tried to give the proper author credit, but if I missed any, please let me know in the comment below.
 It will be appropriately corrected.
 Moreover, If an author wants me to remove or delete any PDF content from this list, then send me a delete request with proper authorship proof.
-I hope the author will understand that this list is created for helping the Linux users.
+I hope the author will understand that this list is created for helping Linux users.
 Thank you.